jangj8523/cs221-project/README.md

 - Dataset: We have scraped wikipedia for famous people's names and their corresponding IPA. we were  able to access a relevant data set known as CSLU: Spelled and Spoken Words", which was provided by the University of Pennsylvania's Linguistic Data Consortium.
 Published in 2006, the data set consists of recorded phone interviews of 3647 people.

-- Model: Bidirection LSTM model, Encoder-Decoder Schema, and 2-letter bigram encoding
+- Model: Bidirection LSTM model, Encoder-Decoder Schema, and 2-letter bigram encoding (built using Keras library)

 - Result: